 Talent covering the cane with a plastic sleeve and placing it in liquid nitrogen.

-For open carrier vitrification, insert the metal CL stem into the magnetized vial cap, ensuring a firm hold [1].
+For open carrier vitrification, follicle equilibration in VS1 and VS 2 are as described in 4.1.
+Prepare the carrier by inserting the metal CL stem into the magnetized vial cap, ensuring a firm hold [1].

 Close-up of CL stem being inserted into a magnetized vial cap.
+(Show still setup shot of vial and cap , followed by video).
+ADDED TO SHOT.

-Place a rack into the cryo box filled with liquid nitrogen to hold cryovials, ensuring liquid nitrogen is below the vial tops [1].
-Fill a magnetized and vented vial with liquid nitrogen and place it on the rack [2].
+Place a rack into the cryo box to hold cryovials, ensuring liquid nitrogen is below the top of the vial 1].
+Fill a magnetized and vented cryo vial with liquid nitrogen and place in the rack [2].

 Talent placing a rack into the cryo box.